benlawson/MusicLingo/README.md

 ```

 Play statement: works on Mac or Linux with *gnustep-gui-runtime* package installed
-on Debian-based systems you install via:
+on Debian-based systems you can install this via:
 ```
 sudo apt-get install gnustep-gui-runtime
 ```
+(play uses the 'say' command line program)

 ```
 MusicLingo>play lyrics (artist adele and song hello ) ;